๐Ÿ’ฐ Trip to Hawaii Cost: 2023 Travel Expense Breakdown

 ๐Ÿคฟ Entertainment Cost in Hawaii: $46

-My average cost of activities in Hawaii was $4 per day.
-Unlike many of my other trips, I didn’t spend much on attractions in Hawaii.
+My average cost of entertainment in Hawaii was $4 per day.
+Unlike many of my other trips, I didn’t spend much on attractions.
 I primarily did free activities and enjoyed the island’s natural beauty.

 ActivityCost